Ne4ec/Programming/README.md

 **Warning**: This project is designed for learning purposes only.
 It is not intended for professional use and is suitable for school or study projects.
 _____
 ## Installation
-Before we begin, we need to install Python.
+Before we begin, we need to install Python and a text editor.
 In my case, I also use `nvim`:
 ```
 sudo apt install python neovim git
 ```